Cherokee Studios: Fairfax Avenue

-In January 1975, Cherokee purchased the former location of MGM Studios at 751 N. Fairfax Avenue in Hollywood, including its large 35 x 58 foot live room (known as "Frank Sinatra's string room") and five isolation booths.
-The brothers approached Trident Studios to build a custom 80-input A-Range mixing console - one of the first in the United States.
-Focused on making the recording studio a creative space designed for musicians and engineers, Cherokee's new studio featured five live rooms, 24-track mixing consoles, 24-hour session times, and a lounge bar, and quickly became one of the city's busiest studios, attracting notable artists such as David Bowie, Frank Sinatra, and Rod Stewart.
+In January 1975, Cherokee purchased the former location of MGM Studios at 751 N. Fairfax Avenue in Hollywood, including its large 35-by-58-foot live room (known as "Frank Sinatra's string room") and five isolation booths.
+The brothers hired Trident Studios to build a custom 80-input A-Range mixing console, one of the first in the United States.
+Meant to be a creative space for musicians and engineers, the studio featured five live rooms, 24-track mixing consoles, 24-hour session times, and a lounge bar.
+It quickly became one of the city's busiest studios, attracting notable artists such as David Bowie, Frank Sinatra, and Rod Stewart.

-Cherokee's Fairfax Avenue location closed on August 31, 2007, with the last album recorded at that location being the Robert Bradley's Blackwater Surprise album Out of the Wilderness (2008).
+Cherokee's Fairfax Avenue location closed on August 31, 2007.
+The last album recorded at that location was the Robert Bradley's Blackwater Surprise album Out of the Wilderness (2008).
 The studio closed to make way for a new building.
 Under the direction of a leading green developer, the site was to become the Lofts @ Cherokee Studios – a Green LEED Platinum Live/Work complex offering professional recording studios in select units designed by Cherokee owner Bruce Robb, but those plans did not come to fruition.
 The original developers went into foreclosure in 2008.
 New owners purchased the property and have had no contact or relationship with Bruce Robb and or Cherokee Studios.

 Melrose Avenue

 In late August 2011, Cherokee Studio's website announced "New Studio Coming to Hollywood", and in 2020 Cherokee Studios opened a recording studio on Melrose Avenue across the street from Paramount Film Studios.
-Built in collaboration with George Augsberger and Bruce Robb, the new studio features Cherokee Studio's original Trident A-Range 48-channel, 24-bus, 24 monitor channel mixing console, as well as a large tracking space that can hold up to 40 string players comfortably.
-Of the new studio and location, it has been said the new location is a continuation of the Cherokee tradition while going above and beyond.
+Built with George Augsberger and Bruce Robb, the new studio features Cherokee Studio's original Trident A-Range 48-channel, 24-bus, 24-monitor channel mixing console, and a large tracking space that can hold up to 40 string players comfortably.